AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 ## AEM Managed CDN  {#aem-managed-cdn}

-Follow the sections below to use Cloud Manager self-service UI to prepare for content delivery by using Adobe’s out-of-the-box CDN:
+Follow the sections below to use Cloud Manager self-service UI to prepare for content delivery by using AEM’s out-of-the-box CDN:

 1. [Managing SSL Certificates](/help/implementing/cloud-manager/managing-ssl-certifications/introduction.md)
 1. [Managing Custom Domain Names](/help/implementing/cloud-manager/custom-domain-names/introduction.md)

 **Restricting traffic**

-By default, for an Adobe Managed CDN setup, all public traffic can make its way to the publish service, for both production and non-production (development and stage) environments.
+By default, for an AEM managed CDN setup, all public traffic can make its way to the publish service, for both production and non-production (development and stage) environments.
 If you wish to limit traffic to the publish service for a given environment (for example, limiting staging by a range of IP addresses) you can do this in a self-service way via Cloud Manager UI.

 Refer to [Managing IP Allow Lists](/help/implementing/cloud-manager/ip-allow-lists/introduction.md) to learn more.